Retinal Detachment Warning Signs to Look Out For

 Retinal detachment is a serious condition that requires immediate attention.
 Understanding the key warning signs, such as sudden floaters, flashes of light, and a curtain effect over your vision, is crucial.
 Early detection and treatment can save your vision and prevent permanent damage.

+If you experience any symptoms of retinal detachment, contact your local emergency eye care facility so you can be seen immediately.
 If your eye injury or emergency occurs after hours and you are unable to reach an open facility, seek help at the nearest hospital emergency room, or call 911.

 Always seek emergency care if you believe your eyesight is in jeopardy or if you are in severe pain.